raphaelchampeimont/arduino_RS232/README.md

 I present my own adapter circuit and compare them to the "standard" alternative which is to use a dedicated IC like MAX232A for instance (see bottom of this page for how to use this IC).

 # My custom adaptor circuit: computer TX to Arduino RX
-This direction is quite easy, as we just need
+This direction is quite easy and requires little components.
+All you need is a few resistors and PNP transistors.

 Diagram:
 ![Circuit diagram](/circuit/diagram.jpg?raw=true)